 B - Skating is where it all begins!

 BASIC skating drills will be taught on proper edges and balance.
 These drills will result in increased speed and agility.
-Backward skating will be taught at all levels and transitional drills for more advanced skaters.
+Backward skating will be taught at all levels and transitional drills for all levels of skating.

 U - Skating is not enough!